Bank of Thailand Regulations [Thai Banking 101]

 That’s because, as the central bank of Thailand, the BOT is responsible for regulating the country’s monetary and financial system.

 Of course, Thailand is not the most popular destination for banking in Asia.
-In fact, if you are after business banking, you should probably consider opening a corporate bank account in Singapore instead.
+In fact, if you are after offshore business banking, opening a corporate bank account in Singapore is a more suitable banking jurisdiction to consider.

 That said, in this article, we will explore important considerations related to the Bank of Thailand and how it could impact anyone with an account in the country.